bcapptain/dockernymous/README.md

     $ docker ps -a

 **4. Run dockernymous**

-Open dockernymous.sh with your favorite editor and update the actual names of your images if you did not use the suggestions above.
+Open dockernymous.sh with your favorite editor and update the actual names of your images.

 Everything should be set up by now.
+Run Dockernymus (from the host) as root or with sudo:

+Everything should be set up now.
 Run Dockernymus (from the host) as root or with sudo:

     $ sudo bash dockernymous.sh